patybn3/tic-tac-toe-client/README.md

 User Story:

-As a user I would like to have an easy interface
+//As a user I would like to have an easy interface.

-As a user I would like to be able to sign in
+//As a user I would like to be able to sign in.

-As a user I would like to be able to sign out
+//As a user I would like to be able to sign out.
-As a user I would like to be able to sign up
+//As a user I would like to be able to sign up.
-As a user I would like to keep a record or my scores As a user I would like to be able to change my password As a user I would like to have a gamer nickname
+//As a user I would like to keep a record or my scores.
+//As a user I would like to be able to change my password.
+//As a user I would like to have a gamer nickname.
-As a user I would like to start or restart the game
+//As a user I would like to start or restart the game.
-As a user I would like to be able to choose between X and O As a user I would like to play online with other users As a user I would like to play offline
+//As a user I would like to be able to choose between X and O.
+//As a user I would like to play online with other users.
+//As a user I would like to play offline.
-As a user I would like to be notified of errors
+//As a user I would like to be notified of errors.
-As a user I would like to be notified if I win or lose
+//As a user I would like to be notified if I win or lose.

 // toolbar to be achieved in HTML with boostrap
 // settings and logout on nav bar to pop up after user logs in